YC-backed LemonBox raises $2.5M bringing vitamins to Chinese millennials – TechCrunch

 Selling cheaper vitamins is just a means for LemonBox to attract consumers and gather health insights into Chinese millennials, with which the company hopes to widen its product range.
 Weng declined to disclose the company’s customer size, but claimed that its user conversion rate is “higher than most e-commerce sites.”

-With the new proceeds, LemonBox is opening a second fulfillment center in the Shenzhen free trade zone after its Silicon Valley-based one.
+With the new proceeds, LemonBox is opening a second fulfillment center in the Shenzhen free-trade zone after its Silicon Valley-based one.
 That’s to provide more stability to its supply chain as the COVID-19 pandemic disrupts international flights and cross-border trade.
 Moreover, the startup will spend the money on securing health-related certificates and adding Japan to its sourcing regions.

 Returnees adapt